awsdocs/aws-data-exchange-user-guide/doc_source/security-iam-awsmanpol.md

 **Permissions details**

 This policy includes the following permissions:
 + `AWS Data Exchange` – Allows principals full access to AWS Data Exchange\.
-This includes both providing data products as well as subscribing to them\.
+This includes both providing data products and subscribing to them\.
 + `AWS Marketplace` – Allows principals access to AWS Marketplace for providing products, subscribing to products, and managing product agreements\.
 This is required to provide or subscribe to data products\.
-+ `Amazon S3` – Allows principals to get AWS Data Exchange related objects \(including data product files\) from Amazon Simple Storage Service, as well as to upload AWS Data Exchange related files to Amazon S3\.
++ `Amazon S3` – Allows principals to get AWS Data Exchange related objects \(including data product files\) from Amazon Simple Storage Service, and to upload AWS Data Exchange related files to Amazon S3\.
 This is required for providing and subscribing to data products\.
++ `Amazon Redshift` – Allows principals to view AWS Data Exchange datashares for Amazon Redshift for import and to authorize them\.
+This is required for providing Amazon Redshift data products\.
 + `AWS KMS` – Allows access to AWS Key Management Service so that data can be encrypted and accessed using keys\.

 ```